ichiken-usa/ichiken-usa.github.io/content/authors/admin/_index.md

         - Acquired knowledge and skills in robot teaching and operation, focusing on programming methods for material handling.
         - Understood and practiced robot teaching and operation methods, programming using basic commands, system operation, and daily inspection methods.
         - Received a completion certificate for the Special Safety and Health Education for Teaching and Operation.
-  - title: 【Certification】 Hazardous Materials Handler Class 4
+  - title: 【Certification】 Hazardous Materials Handler Cat.
+4
     date: '2007-07-10'
     awarder: Fire and Disaster Management Agency, Japan
     summary: |